Mr Adrian Anderson

 Cognitive Behavioural Couples Therapy is a highly-structured approach for identifying, understanding and resolving unhealthy patterns of conflict, communication and emotional distress in close personal relationships.
 Unlike other forms of relationship therapy, provides an active problem solving approach to managing individual differences and developing a flexible, emotionally resilient and fulfilling partnership for the future.

-Cognitive Behavioural Couples Therapy has been shown to support improved communication intimacy, emotional awareness, behavioural change, listening and communication skills, joint problem solving, conflict management, relationship resilience and the development of shared values.
+The Benefits of Cognitive Behavioural Couple Therapy-couples can learn and develop the skills for assertive, communication that leads to improved intimacy, emotional awareness, behavioural change, listening and communication skills, joint problem solving, conflict management, relationship resilience and the development of shared values.

 Some problems young people take to therapy;